-Boating is supposed to be one the fastest ways to slow down, relax and unwind.
-Sadly, some people cause problems for the rest of us by speeding past moored craft or creating a breaking wash, which causes damage to the canal and river banks, and harms wildlife.
-We’d like everyone to keep calm and slow down past moored boats, take it easy and be considerate.
+Boating is supposed to be one of the fastest ways to slow down, relax and unwind.
+Sadly, some people cause problems for other boaters and wildlife by speeding.
+We’d like everyone to take it easy and be considerate.

 The subject is debated endlessly among boaters, almost as much as the infamous toilet arrangements debate.
 Should boats moor up properly or should boats slow down when cruising past moored boats?
-The simple answer is both, moor up properly, and travel gently past moored craft.
+The simple answer is both: moor up properly and travel gently past moored craft.
 You can read more about how to do this in our Boater's Handbook.

 To judge if you are doing an appropriate speed you need to check your 'wash', which is the waves your boat is creating as it moves through the water.
-How much wash you are creating will be a combination of water depth, the shape of your boat in the water and the type of bank.
+How much wash you're creating will be a combination of water depth, the shape of your boat and the waterway's banks.

-Short and wide boats will create more wash than long and narrow, some say the perfect boat proportions are 6:1 (length/beam).
-The shape of the swim on a boat can affect how much wash is created, some boats are capable of higher speeds with less wash purely because of their hull design.
-The smaller the scend, the slower you need to go!
+Short and wide boats will create more wash than long and narrow.
+The shape of the swim on a boat can affect how much wash is created.
+Some boats are capable of higher speeds with less wash purely because of their hull design.
+The smaller the 'scend', the slower you need to go.

-When approaching moored boats slow down and check your wash.
+When approaching moored boats, slow down and check your wash.
 You should aim to pass the moored boats with the minimum of water disturbance.
 Check your wash some distance away from the moored craft and throttle back in good time.
-Some people like to pass at tick over, some find they might have to briefly put the boat into neutral, but whatever you do make sure it’s gentle and that you have some steerage.
+Some people like to pass at tick over and some find they might have to briefly put the boat into neutral, but whatever you do, make sure it’s gentle and that you have some steerage.

-None of us like shouting 'slow down' at other boaters or being shouted at ourselves.
-We're supposed to be boating for fun and relaxation.
+No one likes shouting 'slow down' at other boaters or being shouted at themselves.
+Boating is supposed to be for fun and relaxation.

-Let’s all of us try and moor up properly and pay attention to our speed and wash while cruising, the cut will be a happier and more chilled out place to enjoy.
+Let’s all try to moor up properly and pay attention to our speed and wash while cruising.
+The cut will be a happier and more chilled out place to enjoy.